rcvalle/rust-cfi-examples/README.md

 rust-cfi-examples
 =================

-The LLVM CFI support in the Rust compiler provides forward-edge control flow protection for both Rust-compiled code only and for C or C++ and Rust -compiled code mixed-language binaries, also known as “mixed binaries” (i.e., for when C or C++ and Rust -compiled code share the same virtual address space), by aggregating function pointers in groups identified by their return and parameter types.
+LLVM CFI support in the Rust compiler provides forward-edge control flow protection for both Rust-compiled code only and for C or C++ and Rust-compiled code mixed-language binaries, also known as “mixed binaries” (i.e., for when C or C++ and Rust-compiled code share the same virtual address space) by aggregating function pointers in groups identified by their return and parameter types.

 LLVM CFI can be enabled with `-Zsanitizer=cfi` and requires LTO (i.e., `-Clinker-plugin-lto` or `-Clto`).
-Cross-language LLVM CFI can be enabled with `-Zsanitizer=cfi`, and requires the `-Zsanitizer-cfi-normalize-integers` option to be used with Clang `-fsanitize-cfi-icall-experimental-normalize-integers` option for cross-language LLVM CFI support, and proper (i.e., non-rustc) LTO (i.e., `-Clinker-plugin-lto`).
+Cross-language LLVM CFI can be enabled with `-Zsanitizer=cfi`, requires the `-Zsanitizer-cfi-normalize-integers` option to be used with the Clang `-fsanitize-cfi-icall-experimental-normalize-integers` option for cross-language LLVM CFI support, and proper (i.e., non-rustc) LTO (i.e., `-Clinker-plugin-lto`).